Marie de Coucy

 Marie de Coucy (c.
-1218 – 1285) was queen of Scotland by marriage to King Alexander II.
-She was a member of the royal council during the two last years of the minority of her son, King Alexander III, in 1260–1262.
+1218 – 1285) was Queen of Alba by marriage to King Alexander II.
+She was a member of the royal council during the two last years of the minority of her son, Alexander III, in 1260–1262.

 Background

 Marie was the daughter of Lord Enguerrand III of Coucy and his third wife, Marie de Montmirel (fr) (1192 – 1267) and a great-great granddaughter of King Louis VI of France.
 According to the chronicler Matthew Paris, she was beautiful and very wealthy.
 In 1238, King Alexander II of Scotland needed to remarry after the death of his first childless spouse, Joan of England.
 King Henry III of England claimed sovereignty over Scotland, which was opposed by Alexander, who wished to make an alliance with France against England.
 Enguerrand III was a powerful French vassal and a known enemy of England, and the marriage between Marie and Alexander II was regarded as a French-Scottish alliance against England.